GauravKesh/quizz/README.md

 generateMetadata() used in all dynamic pages.

 🤖 AI Tooling
-Used ChatGPT 4 for scaffolding code patterns, API shape, and state logic recommendations.
-All logic was customized and structured manually.
+Used ChatGPT 4 and Claude occasionally to brainstorm structure and patterns.
+Most of the implementation , including business logic, API design, and state management  was written and refined manually.
+AI was mainly used to speed up repetitive tasks or resolve minor issues.

 ✅ Future Enhancements
-✅ Add timer per question
+⬜ Add timer per question

 ⬜ Persist user scores to local storage